 You should know something about the person locating your underground utility.
 This is easy to do.
 Just ask for your technician’s name and go to your LinkedIn account and type in their name.
 If they were working at a tire shop two years ago, you may want to reconsider the locating company that you are working with.
 A good locator should have at least 10 to 20 years locating experience with no hits for active utilities.
 This will eliminate any questions about his or her qualifications.

 GeoModel, Inc. always sends licensed personnel with over 20 years of experience to job sites to locate underground utilities.
 This practice insures that only a quality locating job will be performed.
 Low-Cost locating companies will send personnel with just minimal training and limited equipment.
-On many projects, GeoModel, Inc. has re-surveyed areas in which the Low-Cost companies located only a few of the buried utilities.
+On many projects, GeoModel, Inc. has re-surveyed areas where the Low-Cost companies located only a few of the many buried utilities in the area.

 Utility Locating Equipment

 The quality and number of different types of locating equipment that your locator shows up with is an important factor.
 Always ask your locator what equipment they will bring to your site.
 The typical locator will show up with just two methods of locating.
 This should cause alarm that you just hired the wrong locator.
 A good locator will bring multiple types of locating equipment.

 The equipment that your locator should show up with at your job site include Ground Penetrating Radar (GPR), Electromagnetic Conductivity (EM), Frequency Locator, Magnetometer, Cable Locator and Manhole Locator.
 If the locating company shows up with anything less than the equipment mentioned above, then hire another company.